Last updated April 30, 2026

-With the recent release of Slow Zones in FireLink, operators can designate areas where the machine automatically reduces speed.
+With the release of Slow Zones in FireLink, operators can designate areas where the machine automatically reduces speed.
 This added level of control helps protect turf, improve precision in complex areas, and keep the rest of the mowing operation running efficiently.

 Protect Sensitive Turf